jojohnoson/event-register-app/README.md

 ```
 ### 3. Run the Application on Docker
 Must have Docker to be installed in the local machine to run this command.
-Pulling the image from Docker Hub which Public.
+Pulling the image from Docker Hub which is in Public State.
 ```
 docker pull joeljxhnson/eventhubapp:latest
 ```